 The Top 5 Questions to Ask When Assessing Mental Health Assistance for Kids

 Many families seek mental health assistance for their kids, but few families I meet think about some of the most important questions to ask when going through the process of selecting providers and methods of help.
-In fact, in far too many cases parents make hurried decisions based on little more than talking to a friend or neighbor, and then eventually meet with a mental health professional without having important questions to discuss with the provider.
-It’s important to become a critical thinking consumer when examining mental health options, as the treatments currently available range dramatically with respect to outcomes, side effects, and costs.
+In fact, in far too many cases parents make hurried decisions based on little more than talking to a friend or neighbor, and then eventually meet with a mental health professional without having questions to discuss with the provider.
+Should you call a psychiatrist or Psychologist?
+Should you investigate teletherapy, or focus on traditional in-person counseling?
+Would a treatment plan built on psychotropic drugs be pursued, or a non-drug life skills approach instead?
+It is important to become a critical thinking consumer when examining mental health options, as the treatments currently available range dramatically with respect to outcomes, side effects, and costs.

 The top 5 questions parents should ask when examining mental health options for kids

 - How is a diagnosis determined?
-In some cases today pediatricians simply acquiesce to a parent’s request for “help” with respect to their child’s depression, anxiety, or lacking attention.
-No formal diagnosis takes place, but instead the parent is given an (endless?) prescription for a psychotropic medication.
-This is not a safe, healthy, or recommended way to begin psychological services, and parents should instead seek help from an experienced, licensed clinician using a formal diagnostic system.
+In some cases today pediatricians passively go along with a parent’s request for “help” with respect to their child’s depression, anxiety, or lacking attention.
+No formal diagnosis takes place, but instead the parent is given a trial prescription for a psychotropic medication.
+Generally speaking, simply filling a prescription without a counseling component is not the best way to begin psychological services, and parents should continue to seek help from an experienced, licensed clinician using a formal diagnostic system.

 - What are the dangers of psychotropic medications?
 With so many kids being quickly placed on psychotropic drugs, isn’t it important to know as much as you can about the efficacy of the drugs being prescribed, as well as potential side-effects?
 Pay attention to the FDA black box warnings of drugs (required by law), and take time to have important, detailed conversations about the drugs being prescribed.
 Additionally, talk to your doctor about what markers are being set for your child to be removed from the drug(s) — in other words, when will the child be at a point where the drugs are no longer needed?